aerobless/knowledge/💰 Personal Finance & Insurance/📈 Investing.md

 * [$VOOG](https://investor.vanguard.com/investment-products/etfs/profile/voog): S\&P 500 growth focused, US only, TER 0.10%
   * heavier focus on growth companies in the S\&P 500, therefore higher possible return if this growth is realised.
 However the TER is worse than plain $VOO.
 * [$VXUS](https://investor.vanguard.com/investment-products/etfs/profile/vxus): tracks FTSE global all caps, only non-US (developed & emerging) TER 0.07%
   * [Basically a newer version](https://www.optimizedportfolio.com/vxus-vs-veu/) (2011) of $VEU with more stocks. $VXUS and $VEU have pretty much the same curve, however $VXUS contains also small cap stocks. ($VXUS ca. 7000 vs $VEU 3000).
-This makes it more diversified for the same price.&#x20;
+This makes it more diversified for the same price.
   * [$VEU](https://investor.vanguard.com/investment-products/etfs/profile/veu): FTSE, only non-US (developed & emerging), TER 0.07%
     * Good way to get exposure into non-us stocks.
 * [$CHSPI](https://www.ishares.com/ch/individual/en/products/264107/ishares-spi-ch-fund): Tracks companies on the SIX Swiss Exchange, TER 0.10%